 - You find it inappropriate to launch a new IT project as the previous one was more expensive than anticipated.
 So you decide to wait.

 I would suggest you either choose a standard software solution and change your process or postpone automation until you are 100 percent happy with the underlying process.

 Editor's note: Following the topic raised by Jeroen, it makes sense to focus on the software packages that allow to try them before buy.
-At BSC Designer we provide free 30-day trial for both our cloud-based and desktop software.
+At BSC Designer we provide a free plan for our cloud-based software.

 So start with the overall execution approach and then see how a scorecard can add value within the total picture.